 logitPyi=1= β0+ tβ1txit.
 (1)

-The coefficient β1(t) can be thought of as a weight function, with larger absolute values indicating that pupillary light response (the functional covariate xit) is more strongly associated with the response (recent cannabis use) at a given time.
+The coefficient β1(t) can be thought of as a weight function, with larger absolute values indicating that pupillary light response (the functional covariate xit) is more strongly associated with the response (recent cannabis use) at a given time during the light test.
 As with traditional logistic regression, the coefficient β1(t) is interpreted as a log odds ratio of recent cannabis use associated with a 1% increase in pupil diameter; however, unlike traditional logistic regression, this log odds ratio is estimated at each time t during the pupil light response test.
 When exponentiated, β1t is interpreted as an odds ratio at each time t.
 The integral effectively takes a weighted average of the covariate effect over the test time.
 This model can be used to predict recent cannabis use using the full pupillary light response trajectory.

 We compare the functional logistic regression model to a traditional logistic regression model that uses single value summaries of the trajectory data, including (a) minimal constriction, the magnitude of peak decrease in pupil diameter as a percentage of the pre-illumination diameter; (b) rebound dilation, the magnitude of rebound dilation after the point of minimal constriction; and (c) the slope of the rebound after the point of minimal constriction as calculated in [12].
 We compare both models in their ability to predict recent cannabis use and expect better prediction from the functional logistic regression model because it leverages information from the full pupillary light response trajectories.
 Area under the receiver operating characteristic curve (AUC) is used to compare the ability of each model to discriminate between recent cannabis use and no use, where values closer to 1 are interpreted as having a higher predictive accuracy.
 The statistical significance of differences between AUC curves was calculated with Mann-Whitney U-statistic as described in [19].